Skip to content

 Along with your location, lawn size, and labor, there are two main factors that impact how to price your seeding services: type of grass seed and seeding method.

-Different types of grass seeds come with varying price tags, depending on their growing conditions and maintenance requirements.
+The grass type can affect your pricing, depending on growing conditions and maintenance requirements.
 For example:

 • Fescue grass seed is good for shady spaces and typically costs $3 per pound.
 Expect to pay $30 to seed a new 1,000-square-foot yard, or $15 to reseed the same yard.